-Burapa Bird’s Nest was opened over 20 years ago and sells exclusively birds nest – both in soup and dried.
+Burapa Bird’s Nest opened over 20 years ago selling exclusively birds nest both in soup and dried.

 We ordered the 200 baht soup, which is looser in texture than the 500 baht soup.

 The soup was jelly-like and sweet — not what I had expected.
 A glass of chrysanthemum tea, made from the flowers was served to the soup.
 According to the Chinese, this tea has many health benefits.

 Moo Pad Krapow

 Moo Pad Krapow is one of the most popular dishes in Thailand and a personal favorite.
 This spicy stir-fried dish is made with chopped pork, holy basil, garlic, and chilies.
 Pad Krapow is traditionally served with a fried egg on the top of the rice.

 Black Sesame Dumplings in Ginger Tea

 Black Sesame Dumplings (Tang Yuan) is a Chinese dessert filled with a sweet black sesame paste served in a rich ginger tea.
 I would probably be enjoying this dessert more if I hadn’t been so full.